peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ```

 The first causes the code to pause for the duration of the delay, with other
-tasks being scheduled for the duration.
+tasks being scheduled for this duration.
 A delay of 0 causes any pending tasks
 to be scheduled in round-robin fashion before the following line is run.
 See
 the `roundrobin.py` example.